By Jack Findaro, Co-founder and Managing Partner of Vetted Biz

 When to use it: if the subject business is generic and the market has a large amount of accurate comparables data available to use.
 Additionally, it helps to answer the question of ‘does this make sense?’ if there is a different valuation or price to compare it to.

 The asset approach to business valuation values the assets of the business minus the liabilities.
 The asset approach is the fourth primary business valuation approach, and it also happens to be the simplest business valuation method.
 The glossary published on Business Valuation Resources defines the asset approach as “a general way of determining a value indication of a business, business ownership A payment from a borrower or deposit-taking financial institution to a lender or depositor of an amount above repayment of the principal sum, at a particular rate.
-In Vetted Biz, it is typically the additional rate of a loan a business buyer would pay off over time to borrow in purchasing a business…., or security using one or more methods based on the value of the assets net of liabilities.”
+In Vetted Biz, it is typically the additional rate of a loan a business buyer would pay off…, or security using one or more methods based on the value of the assets net of liabilities.”
 We will go over the various adjustments that might be made to the assets and liabilities in order to calculate the net assets, which is equivalent to the equity of the business (assets – liabilities = equity).

 It is typically only used as a valuation “floor,” or lowest value that a business buyer would value the company they are looking at purchasing.
 Additionally, the asset approach to business valuation might be used due to a liquidation, either orderly or forced, as the business is not expected to be a going concern moving forward.
 In essence, the specific business will not be operating into the future, so the business buyer will need to understand the value of the net assets.